cvachha/cvachha.github.io/research.md

 				<header class="major">
 					<h3>Nerfstudio Blender VFX Add-on</h3>
 				</header>
 				<p style="font-size: 12pt">We present a pipeline for integrating NeRFs into traditional compositing VFX pipelines using Nerfstudio, an open-source framework for training and rendering NeRFs.
 Our approach involves using Blender, a widely used open-source 3D creation software, to align camera paths and composite NeRF renders with meshes and other NeRFs, allowing for seamless integration of NeRFs into traditional VFX pipelines.
-Our NeRF Blender add-on allows for more controlled camera trajectories of photorealistic scenes, compositing meshes and other environmental effects with NeRFs, and compositing multiple NeRFs in a single scene.This approach of generating NeRF aligned camera paths can be adapted to other 3D tool sets and workflows, enabling a more seamless integration of NeRFs into visual effects and film production.
+Our NeRF Blender add-on allows for more controlled camera trajectories of photorealistic scenes, compositing meshes and other environmental effects with NeRFs, and compositing multiple NeRFs in a single scene.
+This approach of generating NeRF aligned camera paths can be adapted to other 3D tool sets and workflows, enabling a more seamless integration of NeRFs into visual effects and film production.
 				<br>
-				Shown in CVPR 2023 Art Gallery
+				- Shown in CVPR 2023 Art Gallery
 				<br>
-				Arxiv submission in progress</p>
+				- Arxiv submission in progress</p>
 				<ul class="actions">
 					<li><a href="https://docs.nerf.studio/extensions/blender_addon.html" class="button">Documentation</a></li>
-					<li><a href="https://www.youtube.com/watch?v=A7La8tWp_0I" class="button">View Video</a></li>
+					<li><a href="https://www.youtube.com/watch?v=A7La8tWp_0I" class="button">Video</a></li>
 					<li><a href="https://drive.google.com/file/d/1y2xVk228dabXHfzNOPyNzSh8YRVYGmSc/view?usp=sharing" class="button">View Abstract</a></li>
 				</ul>
 			</div>